Should You Personalize Your Query Letter?

 How personal should you get in a query letter?

 Not that personal!
 It’s still a business letter.
-Personally, I don’t care if there is a personalization in the query or not.
+Personally, I don’t care if there is personalization in the query or not.
 I’ll admit that it’s always nice to see someone mention a podcast I’ve been on or my newsletter resources, but I don’t pay any less attention to queries that lack personalization.
 I consider all queries in my inbox and put thought into each one.
-So I will say that for me, it’s not a make or break.
+So I will say that for me, it’s not a make-or-break.
 I’m mostly interested in the pitch.
 Most agents will likely say the same thing.

 It gives me further insight into why you think I would be a good fit for you.